datvance/simple-google-photos-grid/readme.txt

 Go to Appearance -> Widgets and a new widget named Simple Google Photos Grid should be available to use.
 Drag to your desired widget area and configure.

  - Title: Heading of the widget on your site.
 Default to empty.
  - Album URL: The full URL to your public gallery on Google Photos.
-Ideally should be a short, "shared" link (such as https://photos.app.goo.gl/G8EOLs5YtESchh4g1), but any Google Photos URL should do.
+URL must use one of the following domains: 'photos.app.goo.gl' or 'photos.google.com'.
+Ideally should be the short, "shared" link (such as https://photos.app.goo.gl/G8EOLs5YtESchh4g1z).
  - Num Photos to Show: Even numbers probably work best.
 There's a maximum number, not sure what it is, but it's pretty low.
  - Num Photos per Row: How many photos to show per row?
 Probably some number that works well with Num Photos.
  - Cache Interval (in minutes): How long to cache photo URLs before checking the album on Google again.
 0 for no cache.